elliottash/emotionmeter/README.md

 Some notes:
 - If you would like to import the package into your own script outside the package folder, change the directory in the import part `from ... import EmotionMeter` on the first line
-- Also change the `data_path` if your data is saved somewhere else other than `/data`
+- Also change the `data_path` if your data is saved somewhere else other than in folder `data`